pgxxhh/vibecoding-jobsearch/vibe-jobs-aggregator/README.md

 - Greenhouse does not return `postedAt`; we stamp the current time.
 Extend `GreenhouseSourceClient` if you need more metadata.
 - Lever timestamps are provided in epoch milliseconds and are normalised to `Instant`.
 - Workday endpoints vary by tenant/site; ensure `baseUrl`, `tenant`, and `site` values match the organisation you are integrating.
+- Job descriptions are stored in the `job_details` table and exposed via `GET /jobs/{id}/detail` so the frontend can lazy-load content.